 Remember that a complete layering system also includes a high-quality rain jacket.
-If you prefer a lighter option, there are plenty of top-tier down jackets to choose from, but we also have you covered for seriously cold weather with our winter jackets for women and men recommendations.
+If you prefer a lighter option, there are plenty of top-tier down jackets to choose from, but we also have you covered for seriously cold weather with our recommendations for winter jackets for women and men.

 Quick Picks for Fleece Jackets